The popularity of hot springs and hot stone baths in Bhutan

 Menchu (Hot Stone Baths) in Bhutan

 Aside from the hot springs, you can also opt to soak in a menchu (hot stone bath).
 The traditional hot stone bath is an alternative therapy to the hot springs.
-The stone baths are available in some five-star properties but you can also find some in a more rustic settings and traditional farm houses.
+The stone baths are available in some five-star properties but you can also find some in more rustic settings and traditional farmhouses.

 The process begins with heating large river stones on firewood until it turns iron red.
 The red stones are then dipped into the water in the wooden tub.
 The temperature of the water can be increased by adding more heated stones into a wooden chamber.
 The chamber is connected to the main tub which contains the water for soaking.
 The holes in the chamber allow the heat to be infused into the bath and are said to release minerals into the water that are believed to have medicinal properties.
 Sometimes, herbs are also added to provide the fragrance.

-You can visit a hot stone bath in Bhutan all-year round.
-However, it is advisable to make arrangements with your tour operator to make prior booking.
+You can visit a hot stone bath in Bhutan all year round.
+However, it is advisable to make arrangements with your tour operator to make a prior booking.